 This article may contain affiliate links.
-I may be paid a small commission at no extra cost by purchasing through one of the links.
+This means that if you purchase through one of the links, I may be paid a small commission at no extra cost to you.

 Easy!
 The Chinese National Tourism Administration has developed a system for rating all tourist attractions in China.
 Those awarded the AAAAA designation are considered among the best in the country, not only for their uniqueness but also for factors like site cleanliness, transportation links, and the overall visitor experience.